yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 Limitations:
 - IPv6 traffic not supported for VPN connections on VPG
 - VPN connection does not support Path MTU Discovery
+- **1.25 Gbps** per VPN connection, but with ECMP you can distribute traffic over multiple tunnels

 Different architectures:
 📒https://docs.aws.amazon.com/vpn/latest/s2svpn/site-site-architechtures.html